bonitasoft/bonita-doc/md/define-a-search-index.md

 4. In the **Value** column, open the expression editor by clicking the pencil icon.
 5. Define the search key value using an expression.

-In Entreprise, Performance and Efficiency editions, search keys are displayed in the Bonita Portal case list and in the case more details view.
+In Enterprise, Performance and Efficiency editions, search keys are displayed in the Bonita Portal case list and in the case more details view.
 In this way, you can use search keys for adding business information to your cases.
 You can search on search keys typing the value of a search key in the **Search** field.
 For example, if you have a process called _Issue E111_ that uses the applicant social security number as a search key, you can type the number of an applicant into the search field and see the status of the tasks in the case.